sztamas/django-iprestrict-redux/README.md

 Django app + middleware to restrict access to all or sections of a Django project by client IP ranges.

-The full instructions for installation and use are here:
+For installation and usage information please Read the Docs:

   http://django-iprestrict-redux.readthedocs.org/en/latest/